SAP-samples/teched2025-AD168/exercises/ex0/README.md

 1. Go Back to "Purchase Requision Process" tab, click on "+" button after "Add a Trigger" step.
 From Smart Menu, select Form.<br>
 <br>![](/exercises/ex0/images/Form.png)

-2. Enter the prompt to generate PR Submission Form "Create PR Submission Form with fields Company, Supplier, Delivery Address, Delivery Date, Payment Terms, Requested By and Department and a table with fields Item, Description, Quantity, Item Price".<br>
+2. Enter the prompt to generate PR Submission Form "Create PR Submission Form with fields Company, Supplier, Delivery Address, Delivery Date, Payment Terms, Requested By and Department and a table with fields Item, Description, Quantity, ItemPrice".<br>
 <br>![](/exercises/ex0/images/PRSubForm.png)

 3. Once the form is generated, enter the Subject:"PR Submission Form" and map the Recipients users to "Started By" in the process Metadata  <br>![](/exercises/ex0/images/Fill_Form_Mandatory_Params.png)